-Prague, Czech Republic – According to a survey released by local health authorities last week, roughly 10% of the Czech population is considered at-risk drinkers, local media reported.
+Prague, Czech Republic – According to a survey released by local health authorities last week, roughly 10% of Czechs should be considered at-risk drinkers, local media reported.

 For experts, two drinks per day for men and one daily drink for women is considered risky drinking, which concerns around 1.5 million Czechs, according to their estimates.